Some Information on Asthma Spacers

 The color of an Aerochamber spacer corresponds to the age of the user.
 This is to create a volume of the chamber that is proportional to the volume of the persons lungs.

-- Orange, is designed for infants, up to about 1 year old.
+- Orange, is designed for infants between 0 and 18 months old.

-- Blue, considered to be the adult spacer, it is designed for anyone over the age of 10 years old.
+- Purple and blue are "small" adult and "large" adult masks, respectively.
+They are considered to be the adult spacers and are designed for anyone over the age of 10 years old.6

 My asthma spacer use